-Describe the requirements to access, monitor, and evaluate species (and water resources if applicable, in support of the conservation values identified for the property and consistent with the terms of the Conservation Easement.
-Monitoring protocol may vary considerably depending on, for example, overall management objectives and the wildlife species involved.
-Sample language:
+Describe the requirements to access and monitor the property (including water resources if applicable), in support of the conservation values identified for the property and consistent with the terms of the Conservation Easement.
+Monitoring protocol for all parties may vary considerably depending on, for example, overall management objectives and the wildlife species involved.